What is the Barnum Effect?

 Also Known As: The Forer Effect

-People give higher accuracy ratings to descriptions that fit their personality, even if the descriptions can apply to a wide range of people.
+People give high accuracy ratings to descriptions that fit their personality, even if the descriptions can apply to a wide range of people.

 Barnum Effect Examples: